zoolsher/itspider/README.md

 # itspider
-A macOS app that can parser data from itjuzi into csv
+A macOS app that can parser data from itjuzi into csv.
+You can contact me for more info.